Skip to main content

 Marvell/QLogic FC adapter for NVMe/FC

-The native inbox qla2xxx driver included in the RHEL 8.7 kernel has the latest fixes which are essential for ONTAP support.
+The native inbox qla2xxx driver included in the RHEL 8.7 kernel has the latest fixes.
+These fixes are essential for ONTAP support.

 Steps